-I'm Scott Redford and I've always had a thing for clocks and color so in 2014, I started Goathopper in the NW corner of my one car garage.
+I'm Scott Redford and I've always had a thing for wall clocks and color so in 2014, I started Goathopper in the NW corner of my one car garage.
 Goathoppers mission is to use reclaimed pallet wood to create handmade rustic wall art that doubles as a curiously cool clock.
 In addition to being recycled, pallet wood is an ideal medium because it's tough as nails, no two planks are alike and each has its own character rich story to tell.
+A little about me:

 - In the 4th grade I ate 23 servings of candied yams in 4 minutes.
 A Davis cafeteria record that stands today.

 WHAT'S A GOATHOPPER?It is legend that in many Caribbean villages there used to exist a man called the Goathopper.
 For landowners, he would scour their fields and collect all of the dried goat dung, prized for its use as a fuel and in making coffee.
 As payment for his service he would keep 1/2 of the day's dung collection and offer it for sale on his route.
 Goathoppers were a cheerful and happy go lucky sort and were quick with an amusing joke or story.
 Our mission is to infuse the Goathopper's spirit into every handmade clock.